mg-software-sia/php-task/README.md

 2. Use PHP 7.2 or higher.
 3. Use given interfaces, you are free to modify them as you need.
 4. Use MySQL or PostgreSQL as database service.
+5. Make a private fork from this repository.
+Give mg-code user access to it and send repository url to e-mail.